GreenhouseCI/blog.greenhouseci.com/_posts/2014-05-27-ios-testing.md

 ![iOS build view]({{ site.url }}/assets/ios_test_view.png)

-The test view gives a detailed overview of the tests, so you can quickly review your current build status.

 It provides specific information about where the error occurred, including the stacktrace, so you can zoom in fast on the underlying problem in your code.

 ![iOS build log]({{ site.url }}/assets/ios_build_log.png)